kkos/oniguruma/README.md

 --------------------------

 * NEW: ASCII mode options for char type/property (?WDSP)
+* NEW: Grapheme Cluster Break properties (Unicode 8.0.0)
-* SPEC: Absent-clear operator restores previous range in backtrack.
+* Absent-clear operator restores previous range in backtrack.

 New feature of version 6.5.0